-Once you’ve got your wheel installed, you can also upgrade your workspace with some of Brent’s accessories, which include extra workspace tables and different plates.
+Once you’ve got your wheel, you can upgrade your workspace with some of Brent’s accessories, which include extra workspace tables and different plates.

-You should get a Brent pottery wheel if you’re willing to invest at least $1000 in return for a comfortable, expertly-designed wheel.
-Some Brent brand electric wheels worth considering include the Brent B Pottery Wheel, Brent C Pottery Wheel, and Brent CXC Pottery wheel.
+You should get a Brent Pottery Wheel if you’re willing to invest a good amount of money in return for a comfortable, expertly designed wheel.
+Some Brent brand electric wheels worth considering include the Brent B Pottery Wheel, the Brent C Pottery Wheel, and the Brent CXC Pottery Wheel.

 Pacifica has been producing pottery wheels for over twenty years, and they are continuously improving their line of products.

-If you’re interested in this brand, look for the Pacifica GT-800 Pottery Wheel or the Pacifica GT-400 Pottery Wheel.
+If you’re interested in this brand, look for the Pacifica GT-400 Pottery Wheel.